drghirlanda/alex/Docs/AlexManual.md

 like Training, Testing, etc).
 To be more precise, phases are run in the order in which their *first* stimuli are defined.
-For example, the `Phases.csv` files in Tables \ref{phases} and \ref{phases-order1} are equivalent, but the file in Table \ref{phases-order2} runs phase 2 before phase 1.
+For example, the `Phases.csv` files in Tables \ref{phases} and \ref{phases-order1} are equivalent, but the file in Table \ref{phases-order2} runs Phase 2 before Phase 1.

 Phase S1    Trials S2Prob S2
 ----- --    ------ ------ --